 Frequently Asked Questions

-Permitting depends on your county, your guest count, and your noise ordinance.
-Crow Wing County and Cass County are the two most common Brainerd Lakes-area jurisdictions; both require notification for events above a certain size.
-Talk to your local township clerk early — six to nine months out — and consider a tent permit, parking plan, and an end-of-night sound cutoff.
+It depends on your county, your guest count, and your local noise ordinance.
+Crow Wing County and Cass County are the two most common Brainerd Lakes-area jurisdictions, and both require notification for events above a certain size.
+Talk to your local township clerk early — six to nine months out is comfortable — and plan for the likely pieces: a tent permit, a parking plan, and an end-of-night sound cutoff.
 A licensed event planner who works the Brainerd Lakes regularly can run the entire permit thread for you.